 How to make flower pot pumpkins:

 Start with a clean terra cotta pot.
 Either new or cleaned as described above.
-Paint your flowerpot and base in a rough coat of off white paint.
-It doesn’t have to be perfect, you will paint over it with orange.
+Paint your flowerpot and base in a rough coat of off-white paint.
+It doesn’t have to be perfect, you will paint it orange.
 Once the base coat is done, spray it with a coat or two of orange spray paint.

-Lightly buff the container with the sandpaper.
+Lightly buff the container with sandpaper.
 This gives it a bit of a rough look and takes the ‘shiny’ off of the pot.
 Make sure to do this very lightly.
 You just want to rough up the outer coat a bit.
-Give your Terra Cotta Pumpkin a worn and well loved look to it.
+Give your Terra Cotta Pumpkin a worn and well-loved look to it.

 Head outside and find a small stick for the stem.
 You want something around the size and thickness of your thumb.
 No need to be picky.
 Glue the stick onto the lid and twirl the green pipe cleaner before gluing that on the back portion of the lid/stick.
 Let everything set overnight.
-Then, just fill with treats and enjoy!
-Check out CoolCrafts.com for more neat terra cotta craft ideas.
+Then, just fill it with treats and enjoy!
+Check out a few of these craft ideas for more DIY fun:

 Like this Terra Cotta Pumpkin?
 Pin it for later!